 I’ve made and love the traditional Korean Beef (Bulgogi), but this Korean ground beef bowl recipe is so much easier (no marinating or slicing beef) and it’s cheaper, so I’m sold.

 After just one bite, you’ll be hooked for life.
 Those sweet and salty flavors over the richness of the well browned beef — yes and yes!
 Then pair it with veggies and rice and you’ve got one delicious bowl of comfort food.

-Sometime I’d like to try this with ground turkey to make it a little healthier but the beef version is just so good that I’m not sure I’ll be able to.
+Sometime I’d like to try this Asian ground beef recipe with ground turkey to make it a little healthier, but the beef version is just so good that I’m not sure I’ll be able to.
 Why change a good thing?